Winter Olympics: Johannes Hoesflot Klaebo and Stina Nilsson claim sprint classic gold

 Falla was bidding to become the first athlete to defend the Olympic title in this cross-country skiing event.

-Alexander Bolshunov, an Olympic Athletes from Russia, claimed the men's bronze, with compatriot Yulia Belorukova third in the women's event.
+Alexander Bolshunov, representing Olympic Athletes from Russia, claimed the men's bronze, with compatriot Yulia Belorukova third in the women's event.

 Great Britain's Andrew Young failed to advance from the time trial qualifier after finishing 45th out of 79.